Humbly Homemade

 Home » Recipes » German Cake

-Published: Apr 2, 2024 · Updated: Jun 2, 2025 by Carissa Erzen · This post may contain affiliate links · Leave a Comment
+Developed and tested by: by Carissa Erzen on Apr 2, 2024 · Updated: Jun 29, 2026 · This post may contain affiliate links · Leave a Comment

-This one-bowl quick coffee cake is so simple and quick to make!
-In fact, it's called German lightning cake or Blitzkuchen because it's ready in under an hour!
-The light and fluffy cake topped with crunchy brown sugar streusel is the the perfect treat for breakfast, an afternoon snack, or dessert!
+This one-bowl quick coffee cake is called "lightning cake" because it's ready from start to finish in under one hour!
+A fluffy, spiced, butter-based cake is topped with crunchy brown sugar streusel & makes a delicious treat for breakfast, afternoon snack, or dessert.

 A slice of Blitzkuchen on a black plate on a green linen.